Real world FHIR projects need custom extensions. It’s expected and necessary.

 6. Create the StructureDefinition resource

 This defines the extension.
 You can use a tool like Simplifier, or write it yourself in Notepad++ (not recommended).
+Without a StructureDefinition you won’t be able to validate against your new extension.

 7. POST the StructureDefinition resource to your FHIR server